 In the 1940’s the Parks and Rec department purchased most of the downtown district and restored many of the ancient mining buildings.
 At the time these buildings were badly in the need of repair and were in disarray.
-Today admission is FREE to the downtown area.
+Today admission is free to the downtown area and is blocked off to traffic (pedestrians only).
 Make sure you pick up one of the walking tour brochures.
 This brochure is similar to the one put out by Coulterville’s Chamber of Commerce.
-It lists buildings by number and then gives detailed descriptions of each building or attractions history.
+It lists buildings by number and then provides detailed descriptions of each building’s history.

-Among the attractions here are the 1860’s brick jail, the hand pumped fire engine, a restored blacksmith shop, and the Fallon Theatre.
+Among the attractions are the 1860’s brick jail, the hand pumped fire engine, a restored blacksmith shop, and the Fallon Theatre.
 Docent guided tours are also available for a small donation.
 The Hidden Treasure Gold Mine offers tours through their 800 foot mine tunnel.
 Guided tours leave from the Matelot Gold Mine store.
 Good for the kids.
 The tour office opens at 10am and tours begin at 10:30am.

-The mine temperature is 54 degrees F. General tour admission is $8.
+The mine temperature is 54 degrees F. General tour admission is $12.
 For more information call Phone Number (209) 532-9693.

-Important Phone Numbers: For play information call (209) 532-4644.
+Important phone numbers: For play information call (209) 532-4644.
 For stagecoach or horseback rides call (209) 532-0663 and for the gold mine tour call (209) 532-9693.